Memo Gidley

-José Guillermo "Memo" Gidley (born September 29, 1970) is a Mexican and American racing driver, who competed in IndyCar from 1999 to 2004.
+José Guillermo "Memo" Gidley (born September 29, 1970) is a Mexican and American racing driver, who competed in IndyCar from 1999 to 2004 and Daytona Prototypes from 2005 to 2014.

-He worked at the Jim Russell racing school as a mechanic to fund his career for some time, eventually getting a chance in Champ Car with Derrick Walker in 1999, although this was as a short-term replacement.
-He did the same task for Gerry Forsythe a year later, and Chip Ganassi in 2001, twice coming close to race victories.
-He nearly retained his drive for 2002 - Ganassi later suggested that they keep Bruno Junqueira over him as the Brazilian was under contract.
+Gidley worked at the Jim Russell Racing School as a mechanic to fund his career for some time, eventually getting a chance in CART with Walker Racing in 1999 as a short-term replacement.
+Gidley joined Chip Ganassi Racing in mid-2001.
+He nearly took victory at Cleveland and, despite a serious crash at Road America, finished the season with two more podiums.
+He nearly retained his drive for 2002 — Ganassi later opted to keep Bruno Junqueira instead.

-Gidley has raced assorted sports cars since, although he made two Champ Car starts for Rocketsports in 2004, and briefly ran in the rival IRL series.
-After 2005 he competed full-time in the Grand-Am Rolex Sports Car Series, co-driving with Michael McDowell to a victory in the Mexico City season finale.
-In 2006, he raced in the Team Playboy cars and in 2007 he partnered Max Angelelli in the SunTrust Racing team.
-In 2010 Gidley co-drove Team CytoSport's Porsche RS Spyder with Germany's Klaus Graf and Sascha Maassen to second in class (and overall) at Laguna Seca, but he reportedly hadn't given up yet on a return to major open wheel racing.
+Gidley primarily raced sports cars then, but he made two Champ Car starts for Rocketsports in 2004 and briefly ran in the rival IRL series.
+In 2005, he competed full-time in the Grand-Am Rolex Sports Car Series, co-driving with Michael McDowell to victory in the Mexico City season finale.
+He then raced the Team Playboy cars, partnered Max Angelelli at SunTrust Racing, and spent three seasons at Doran.
+In the 2010 American Le Mans Series, Gidley co-drove CytoSport's Porsche RS Spyder with Klaus Graf and Sascha Maassen to second in LMP1 at Laguna Seca.

-During the 2014 24 Hours of Daytona, Gidley suffered serious injuries when his Corvette DP slammed into the back of a Ferrari being driven by Matteo Malucelli.
-Malucelli's car had lost power and had rolled to a near stop on the track, when Gidley hit him at approximately 120 mph.
-Gidley was taken by ambulance to Halifax Health Medical Center, where doctors diagnosed him with a broken back and leg and arm injuries.
-Gidley underwent three surgeries before being released from the hospital eleven days after the accident.
+During the 2014 24 Hours of Daytona, Gidley suffered serious injuries when his Corvette DP slammed into the back of a Ferrari 458 Italia GT2 driven by Matteo Malucelli.
+Malucelli's car had lost power and rolled to a near stop on the track when Gidley hit him at approximately 120 mph.
+Gidley was taken by ambulance to Halifax Health Medical Center, where doctors diagnosed him with a broken back, injuries to his left arm and leg, and a concussion.
+Gidley underwent three surgeries before being released from the hospital 11 days after the accident.
 After five further surgeries and three years of recovering from his injuries, Gidley made his return to racing in September 2017.

-Gidley made his come-back to racing full-time in 2022, in the IMSA Prototype Challenge, driving a Duqueine D-08 LMP3.
-He won the second race of the season at Mid-Ohio, and finished second in the championship overall.
-Gidley raced in GT America Series in 2023, and won the SRO3(GT3) championship, with 8 wins.
+In 2022, Gidley drove a Duqueine D-08 LMP3 full-time in the IMSA Prototype Challenge, and won at Mid-Ohio en route to runner-up honours.
+Gidley raced in GT America Series in 2023, and won the SRO3 (GT3) championship with 8 wins.
+In the 2025–26 Asian Le Mans Series at Abu Dhabi, Gidley suffered another major crash after the Ferrari he was driving was clipped by Michael Jensen's LMP2.
+He was unharmed.

+Gidley's Kodak-backed Doran Racing Dallara DP01 at Daytona in 2008.